PortlandMusicProducers/discord-bot/README.md

 DM if possible (it won’t go through for people who don’t allow DM’s from strangers), and tag them in a #verification channel.

 ### Priority 2
-Once deadline has expired, ask admins for final approval to kick.
+Once deadline has expired, ask admins for final approval to kick?

 ### Priority 3
 Bot grants user verified “member” role if both requirements are done.